bkaplan-github/parameterized-content-block/README.md

 [![Parameterized Content Block](https://github.com/bkaplan-github/parameterized-content-block/blob/master/ParameterizedCB.jpg)](https://github.com/bkaplan-github/parameterized-content-block)

+## Examples
+Examples are included in the "examples" folder for:

+* a mobile-swappable image
+* text on a background image
+* table-based bulleted list
+* embedding a video in an email
+* adding a Google map to an email

+Many different types of custom content can be implemented using Parameterized Content Block without having to create a new custom content block and without having to know how to use the Block SDK, Javascript, Github, or Heroku.

 ## How to Use
 Parameterized Content Block allows you to create custom content blocks without having to know how to use the Block SDK, Javascript, Github, or Heroku.

 You paste in parameterized HTML code and it automatically generates inputs for each parameter.
 Parameterized HTML is HTML that contains AMPscript variables of the form "%%=v(@Variable)=%%" and has a block of AMPscript "SET" statements at the top to define those variables.

 Create your parameterized HTML and add your block of SET statements with default values to the top like this: